Auckland Council extend Lime e-scooter licence for 10 weeks to end of March

 The council and AT were working with Lime to manage risks, he said.

+"We have extended Lime's licence to allow us to continue to gather information and to complete our review.
+We are also pleased to be working with Lime on trialling some additional initiatives that will add to our review."

+The extension to Lime's licence will be processed this week and the licence will end on March 31.
+The cost of extending the licence is $2653.63.

-Auckland Transport chief executive Shane Ellison said e scooters had had a fantastic take up but safety a major issue.
+Auckland Transport chief executive Shane Ellison said e scooters had had a fantastic take up but safety was a major issue.

+"Enabling this trial to continue for a further ten weeks will give us a holistic picture of the demand for and use of e-scooters in our city and enable a clear way of managing that demand in the future.

+"It is also important to note in this context that safety is Auckland Transport's most important priority.
+Electric scooters can be ridden on footpaths, roads and separated cycleways – that means they share their path with people, cars and bikes – so safety considerations must be a priority.

 Auckland Council, in consultation with AT, has been considering whether to extend a three-month trial licence for the Lime scooters across the city.